eladavraham/ansible-deployment/README.md

 # ansible-deployment
-Ansible playbook for EC2 Gaia deployment
+Ansible playbooks for EC2 Gaia deployment

-This playbook assumes ansible-bastion and ansible-coreos-cluster have been executed and cluster is ready for service deployment.
+These playbooks assumes ansible-bastion and ansible-coreos-cluster have been executed and cluster is ready for service deployment.
 This means all coreos instances must be ready for SSH connections.

 # setup environment

-In order to run this playbook you need to have the following installed on your machine:
+In order to run these playbooks you need to have the following installed on your machine:
 - Python 2.7.x
 - pip - Python package manager
 - pip modules: